Sting-DR/Nerevar-Moon-and-Star/FAQ.md

 - If the plugins are somehow disabled in MO2 itself,
   Right click on any plugin and select enable all.
-  Then manually disable all plugins from LefemmArmor.esp to groundcover.omwaddon.esp
+  Then manually disable all esps from right under the last esm (which should be Vvardenfell On Vellum.esm for now) to groundcover.omwaddon.esp
 ---

 ### New keybinds for added actions: